-3. It is the responsibility of the vice provost for undergraduate programs, upon recommendation of the dean of the student's major in all cases but undeclared students, to notify the student, the dean of the school/college in which the violation occurred (if this differs from the school/college of the student's major), the dean of students, and the registrar of the suspension or dismissal of the student.
+3. It is the responsibility of the Office of the Provost designee, upon recommendation of the dean of the student's major in all cases but undeclared students, to notify the student, the dean of the school/college in which the violation occurred (if this differs from the school/college of the student's major), the dean of students, and the registrar of the suspension or dismissal of a student.

-B. Readmission
+B. Admission After Dismissal

-- In order to be readmitted to the university, a suspended student must submit an application, which must be approved by the vice provost and the dean of the school or college to which the student wishes to be admitted, as well as other university offices as is otherwise required. - 2.
+- In order to be admitted to the university after dismissal, a suspended student must submit an application which must be approved by the Office of the Provost designee and the dean of the school or college to which the student wishes to be admitted, as well as other university offices, as is otherwise required. - 2.
 In the case of suspension, a student's transcript will read Academic Integrity Suspension; and in the case of dismissal, it will read Academic Integrity Dismissal.